 They only make two shelter models, but their Echo II is a double-walled fortress.
 Most tents are shaped like a "V" (aerial point of view) and taper the foot area a lot.
 This leaves just a small amount of room for those sore and steamy feet to breathe.
 Not the Echo II.
 Its interior is like a big rectangular box with plenty of room for 2.

-My favorite thing about the Echo II is how easily separable the tarp and the insert are.
-They can both function fully independent from one another which is a rare and much appreciated feature.
+Our favorite thing about the Echo II is how easily separable the tarp and the mesh insert are.
+They can both function fully independent from one another which is a rare and much-appreciated feature.
 Depending on your backpacking trip conditions, this option of either the tarp or the insert, provides a lot of flexibility.
-The beak is a well designed removable vestibule capable of storing a large amount of gear as well.
+Although a bit wonky, the beak is a well designed removable vestibule capable of storing a large amount of gear as well.

 Why It's Awesome: